ONE thing the experts can’t agree on is just who invented soccer.

 WilliamHill.com.au – The Poms know their soccer and WilliamHill.com.au is one of the biggest and best in the industry.

-bet365.com.au – Samuel L. Jackson says you should take you’re soccer bets to bet365.com.au and, with the range of markets and promotions, we’re not going to disagree with him.
+bet365.com.au – Samuel L. Jackson says you should take you’re soccer bets to bet365.com.au and, with the range of markets, we’re not going to disagree with him.
 Plus, he’ll yell.

 PalmerBet.com – Egyptian Premier League soccer?
 Yep, Palmerbet is an international bookie with an international flavour, sporting odds on some of the most obscure leagues imaginable.
 Head here for variety.